Lab Test

 Clinical Utility

-This test is used to recover and identify aerobic and anaerobic bacteria and yeast that may be involved in human infections.
+This test is used to recover and identify aerobic bacteria and yeast that may be involved in human infections.

 Reference